As virus cuts class time, teachers have to leave out lessons

 “It doesn’t leave time for a student for it not to click the first time.
 And that’s just not realistic,” she said.

-One recent Monday, she began class by returning to a segment from the previous Friday on Edgar Allen Poe’s short story “The Tell-Tale Heart.”
+One recent Monday, she began class by returning to a segment from the previous Friday on Edgar Allan Poe’s short story “The Tell-Tale Heart.”
 The students’ written assignments were missing the mark, and she felt it was important to double down on the task of writing strong paragraphs to support their ideas.

 “It’s always like, what is highest leverage?” she said.
 “What are you going to be able to take to the classroom next year that’s going to actually help you become a better reader, writer, thinker, scholar?”